 Project AIM is a federal TRiO Program funded by the U.S. Department of Education.
-This program provides support services to college-level students, including tutoring in all subjects, counseling (academic, financial aid, career and personal), cultural enrichment activities, mentorship programs, transfer preparation services, workshops (life and study skills, career, technology and financial) and additional financial assistance.
+This program provides support services to GCC students, including tutoring, counseling (academic, financial aid, career and personal), cultural enrichment activities, mentorship programs, transfer preparation services, workshops (life and study skills, career, technology and financial), and additional financial assistance.
 These services are available to eligible students who meet the federal guidelines, based on household size and income level, first generation students (neither parent received a bachelor's degree) and/or students with disabilities.
-The program is designed to: 1) increase college retention and graduation rates for eligible students; 2) increase the transfer rates of eligible students from 2- to 4- year institutions; and 3) foster an institutional climate supportive of the success of low-income and first generation college students and individuals with disabilities.
-For further information, please contact (671) 735-5594/5595 or visit the Project AIM Office in the Student Center (Bldg.
-5000, Rm.
-5203).
+The program is designed to: 1) increase college retention and graduation rates for eligible students; 2) increase the transfer rates of eligible students from 2- to 4- year institutions; and 3) foster an institutional climate supportive of academic success.
+For further information, please contact or visit the Project AIM Office.